overmindtech/discovery/README.md

 * Agents for discovering local state on servers and other devices

 This library is currently under development and documentation can be found on [pkg.go.dev](https://pkg.go.dev/github.com/overmindtech/discovery)

+## Developing

+This repository is configured to us [VSCode devcontainers](https://code.visualstudio.com/docs/remote/containers).
+This means that if you don't want to install Go locally, you can do all of your development inside a container.
+You can also use Github codespaces to host these containers meaning that the only requirement is having VSCode installed.
+Use of this is optional but does have some benefits:

+* Local environment not polluted
+* NATS sidecar container automatically started for end-to-end tests